SHARE

 Skip a Trip to the Eiffel Tower: First Time Guide to Paris

-The view is lovely over the city, but you miss the Eiffel Tower when standing on it.
+The view of the city is lovely, but you miss the Eiffel Tower when you are standing there.
 There can be long lines, and it isnā€™t worth the wait.
-You can book advance tickets online if you want to visit the top without the delay.
+You can book advance tickets online to visit the top without delay.
 Make sure to see the Eiffel Tower sparkle at least once.
 It sparkles every hour on the hour after sunset.
-You can see this post for ideas on different spots in Paris to see it sparkle.
+This post has ideas on different spots in Paris to see it sparkle.

 Shop Paris Eiffel Tower Spring Print Here